wORK:

 A benefit

-fee can be waved, and you can get an extended VISA to stay on the islands
+of being a volunteer, though, is that you can get an extended VISA to stay on the islands

 longer than the alotted 90 days.
-I had proposed writing a children's

 non-fiction book about the islands, and they responded quite quickly.